 Length of session (education sessions only, select one): 45 or 60 minutes

-Proposal title (10 words): Provide a succinct title that summarizes your proposal or illustrates what attendees will take away from your presentation.
+Proposal title (10 words): Provide a succinct and clear title that summarizes your proposal or illustrates what attendees will take away from your presentation.

 - Observable behaviors, completing the sentence "After completing this activity, participants will be able to..."